Rangerz132/spendguard-app/README.md

 ### Upcoming features / improvements

-- Add an "Edit Profile" page (In Progress)
+- Add recurrent activity option (In progress)
 - Enhance responsiveness for different devices (To Do)
-- Add recurrent activity option (To Do)
 - Add notification system (To Do)
 - Add an "Onboarding" page (To Do)
 - Improve optimisation and overall structure (To Do)

 ### Bugs

-- SignIn / SignUp via Oauth doesn't work on the server
+- SignIn / SignUp via Oauth doesn't work on the server (In progress)

 ## Getting started